Emmerz6949/employee-directory/README.md

 ### How did I do it?

-I used JavaScript, JSON, JSX, the React.js framework and its many default dependencies, and the following additional installed via npm Node.js packages: "axios", and "bootstrap" to write my code.
+I used the Random User Generator API, JavaScript, JSON, JSX, the React.js framework and its many default dependencies, and the following additional installed via npm Node.js packages: "axios", and "bootstrap" to write my code.
 I also used an installed via npm Node.js package called "gh-pages" to deploy the website.

 If you wish to visit this website you can do so via this link: https://emmerz6949.github.io/employee-directory/ .